JoeKauf/JoeKauf.github.io/project1.md

 java -cp ./src csu.csci325.RestarauntMenu
 ```

-Note: the class files are already included in the repo so they do not need to be compiled using javac.
+Note: the class files are already included in the repo so they do not need to be compiled using "javac".

 ## UI Design